rookasrudzianskas/commit-open-ai/README.md

 # Give yourself some Christmas magic with this script

+#### 🔴 Disclaimer!
+Do not use it, it is not working correctly due to the issues of one package.
+I am going to fix it in the upcoming days. 🔴

 A CLI tool which generates commit messages from your staged changes, which was built in Rust and using [OpenAI's Codex](https://openai.com/blog/openai-codex/).